xonsh/xonsh/docs/tutorial.rst

         # return code indicating failure (> 0 return code).
 In the previous
         # examples the return code would be 0/success.
         return (None, "I failed", 2)

+        # Anything you print to stdout or stderr
+        # will be captured for you automatically.
+This allows callable
+        # aliases to support piping.
+        print('I go to stdout and will be printed or piped')

+        # Note: that you have access to the xonsh
+        # built-ins if you 'import builtins'.
+For example, if you need the
+        # environment, you could do the following:
+        import builtins
+        env = builtins.__xonsh__.env

+    def mycmd1(args):
+        """This form takes a single argument, args.
+This is a list of strings representing the arguments to this command.
+Feel free to parse them however you wish!
+        """
+        # perform some action.
+        print(f"arg count: {len(args)}")
+        return 0

+    def mycmd2(args, stdin=None):
+        """This form takes two arguments.
+The args list like above, as a well as standard input. stdin will be a file like object that the command can read from, if the user piped input to this command.
+If no input was provided this will be None.
+        """
+        # Read input either from piped input or the terminal
+        stdin = stdin or sys.stdin
+        for line in stdin.readlines():
+            ... # process line

     def mycmd3(args, stdin=None, stdout=None):
         """This form has three parameters.
 The first two are the same as above.